Get Your Family Dispute Case Packet — Private, Fast, Affordable

 - Flexibility: Parties can customize procedures and schedules to better suit their needs.

 - Relationship Preservation: Less adversarial, arbitration fosters cooperation, which is vital in family relations.
+Both sides aim for coordination but may differ on preferred outcomes; arbitration helps facilitate this strategic alignment.

-The arbitration process in Pettisville
+The Arbitration Process in Pettisville

 Step 1: Initiation